jlooper/jlooper/README.md

 ✨ I am Head of Academic Advocacy at AWS.

-✨ I worked at Microsoft and am a Google Developer Expert.
+✨ I worked at Microsoft for a while too, co-leading the Academic Team in DevRel among other activities.

 ✨ I teach at Boston University's Metropolitan School in the CS department.